-If you’re still dipping your toes into SEO and want to learn a bit more, we have several resources available that you can take advantage of.
+If you’re still dipping your toes into SEO marketing for therapists and want to learn a bit more, we have several resources available that you can take advantage of.
 You can start with our free 7-day SEO email series.
 Or, you can check out our other blogs on SEO as well to gather more information on how SEO can benefit your practice!

 About the Author

-Kaite Ritchie is our Done-For-You SEO Coordinator at Simplified SEO Consulting, and as part of that role, she helps our clients make the most of their SEO investment.
+Kaite Ritchie was our former Done-For-You SEO Coordinator at Simplified SEO Consulting, and as part of that role, she helped our clients make the most of their SEO investment.
 However, Kaite also worked as an Intake Coordinator for our founder’s private practice for several years.
 During that time she gained a unique experience that allows her to better understand what clients are looking for in a website, and what often leads them to reach out.
 Through her combined experience as an Intake Coordinator and SEO Coordinator, she understands what a big difference SEO can make for therapists!